AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_ab_initio.md

 There are however some technical differences, mostly because a single force evaluation is typically several orders of magnitude more expensive when performed by a DFT code compared to an empirical force field.[^footnote1]

-## Setting up and ab initio MD
+## Setting up ab initio MD

-Setting up an _ab initio_ MD with FHI-vibes is in principle similar to setting up a force field MD.
 We will use an 8 atoms supercell of silicon with LDA xc-functional as previously in the tutorial on geometry optimization and phonon calculations.
 You can re-use the structure from [the tutorial on geometry optimization](1_geometry_optimization.md), as well as the calculator setup.

 ```
 cp ../path/to/relaxation/geometry.in.next_step geometry.in.primitive